 If used in 9th grade, click here to see what high school credits can be awarded.

-About the Authors: Rea is a homeschooling mother of six whose determination to teach history using quality literature rather than standard textbooks inspired her to research what was available to accomplish that purpose.
-The result has been a series of History Through Literature teacher guides all designed to acquaint the reader with the best children's literature available on the subject.
+Rea Berg homeschooled her six children and it was her determination to teach history using quality literature rather than standard textbooks that inspired her to research what was available to accomplish that purpose.
+The result has been a series of History Through Literature Teacher guides all designed to acquaint the reader with the best children's literature available on the subject.
 Rea holds a Masters Degree in Children's Literature from The Center for the Study of Children's Literature, Simmons College in Boston.